 Access is Empowerment: Ensuring Women’s Involvement in the Internet Revolution

-At CSR, we have initiated programmes to address the negativity which comes with the virtual world becoming more real.
+At Centre for Social Research, we have initiated programmes to address the negativity which comes with the virtual world becoming more real.
 Primitive and regressive ideas like patriarchy, racism, and other discriminating power structures are also being observed in the online world.
 So how do we change it?
 Well, the only way to beat hate speech is by engaging in more positive, nuanced, and informed speech.

 If we intend to have gender equity and the realization of women’s rights and empowerment in its real sense, then the virtual space can certainly not and should not be ignored.
 The reach that the social media platforms have today is vast and the need of the hour is to channelize the resources and minds towards creating safe online spaces for all.